Arturovaladez1/can-of-books-frontend/README.md

 ## Estimates

-Name of feature: Front End labb1
+Name of feature: Front End lab11
 Estimate of time needed to complete:4 hours
 Start time: 2:32pm
-Finish time:
+Finish time:8:50pm
-Actual time needed to complete:
+Actual time needed to complete: 6.18hrs

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->